stanford-policylab/opp/data_readme.md

 * The latitudes and longitudes of a large number of records are no longer exactly equal (as double-precision floats) to their previous values.
 The discrepancy is confined to the two least significant bits.
-In particular, the discrepancies are all at most $10^{-14}$ degrees of longitude or lattitude, or roughly one nanometer of real-world distance.
-While we are unsure of the exact source of these discrepancies, we think it may be they are likely the result of a change the `readr` package's decimal parsing that occurred between the previous and current releases.
+In particular, the discrepancies are all at most around $10^{-14}$ degrees of longitude or lattitude, or roughly one nanometer of real-world distance.
+While we are unsure of the exact source of these discrepancies, we think it they likely resulted from a change to the `readr` package's decimal parsing that occurred between the previous and current opp data releases.
 (See, e.g., [here](https://github.com/tidyverse/readr/issues/881) for some relevant details.)